Fees and how to pay for your postgraduate course

 If you have any queries please contact a member of the Finance Team.

 If your fees are to be paid in part or fully by a sponsor (such as your employer), you will be required to provide at enrolment a letter or Fee Authorisation Form.
 In the case of a letter from your sponsor, this should be supplied on company headed paper and state the amount of support you will be receiving and the academic year it relates to.
 After your enrolment your sponsor will be automatically invoiced.

 The Fee Authorisation Form can be picked up from the University's Finance Income team or downloaded as a PDF.
 This form should only be completed by registered organisations and companies, and should not be used if your fees are to be paid by family members, friends, etc., unless you are officially listed as an employee of theirs.

 The completed form can be scanned and emailed to the Income Team at firstname.lastname@example.org.
 Alternatively, you can submit the completed form to the Income Team in person at the Student Centre or by post to the address below:

 Finance Income Team

-For further information please refer to the full policy document and key point summary.
-All students must read and accept these terms as part of the enrolment process.
+For further information please refer to the full tuition fee terms and conditions as all students must read and accept these terms as part of the enrolment process.

 Please note that fee terms and conditions are revised annually and subject to change.